Diaspora Revolt: Suppression

+A son was born to him on the Ninth of Ave and they did fast.
+His daughter died on Ḥanukkah and they lit lights.
+His wife sent and told him, "instead that you conquer the barbarians come and conquer the Jews who revolted against you."
+He intended to come in ten days and came and found them occupied [in the Torah with the verse from Deuteronomy 28:49:] "He will carry against you a people from far away, from the ends of the earth, etc".
+He asked them, "with what were you occupied".
+They answered him, "with such-and-such".
+He said to them, "this man is he since he intended to come in ten days but came in five".
+He surrounded them by legions and killed them.
+He said to their wives, "if you listen to my legions I shall not kill you".
+They told him, "what you did to those on the ground floor do to those on the gallery".
+He mixed their blood with their blood and the blood flowed in the sea up to Cyprus.
+At that moment the horn of Israel was trimmed and will not be restituted until the Son of David will come.

 Scholarly debate surrounds the precise end date of the Jewish uprising.
-Miriam Ben Zeev argues that the revolt was likely suppressed before autumn 117, and possibly by summer, prior to Trajan's death.
+Pucci Ben Zeev argued that the revolt was likely suppressed before autumn 117, and possibly by summer, prior to Trajan's death.
 The reassignment of Marcius Turbo to Mauretania following Hadrian's accession as emperor in August 117 appears to support this timeline.
 However, historians Noah Hacham and Tal Ilan point to evidence suggesting more prolonged unrest.
-In CPJ 664c, a letter dated 20 December 117, a woman named Eudaimonis urged her son Apollonios, the strategos of Heptakomia, to remain in his secure residence—a warning that hints at persistent danger.
-This correspondence, along with a subsequent letter concerning the same family, suggests that instability continued in some areas into the winter of 117–118 CE.
+In CPJ 664c (a letter dated to 20 December 117), a woman named Eudaimonis urged her son Apollonios, the strategos of Heptakomia in Upper Egypt, to remain in his secure residence—a warning that hints at persistent danger.
+This correspondence, along with a subsequent letter concerning the same family, indicates that instability continued in some areas into the winter of 117–118 CE.